 Industry & Code

-This post is for the homeowner who wants to understand what Step 5 means for the framing, the sheathing, the windows, the ventilation, and the way a custom home actually behaves once you're living in it.
+This post is for the homeowner who wants to understand what Step 3 + EL-4 actually requires of the framing, the sheathing, the windows, and the ventilation right now, and what changes again as Burnaby and the province move toward Step 5.

-What Step Code is, and what Step 5 isn't
+What Step Code is, and what Burnaby actually requires

-The BC Energy Step Code is a performance standard added to the BC Building Code in 2017.
+The BC Energy Step Code is a performance standard added to the BC Building Code in April 2017.
 It replaces the old prescriptive "build it this way" requirements with a measured outcome: the house must perform this well.
 The performance is verified through energy modelling and a blower-door airtightness test.
 There are five steps for Part 9 residential, with Step 5 the most stringent.
+Layered on top of it is the Zero Carbon Step Code, measured in Emissions Levels EL-1 (lowest) through EL-4 (strongest, "zero carbon").

-Step 5 is not "Net Zero."
+Step 5, where this is all heading, is not "Net Zero."
 It is not Passive House.
 It does not require any specific equipment.
 It requires that the house, as built, hits a numerical target: a Mechanical Energy Use Intensity (MEUI) and Thermal Energy Demand Intensity (TEDI) below the published Step 5 limits, with airtightness measured at no more than 1.0 air changes per hour at 50 pascals (ACH50).
-How you get there is up to the design team.
+The provincial roadmap targets Step 5 as the new-construction default by 2032.
+Some builders are delivering it today on a voluntary basis.

-Step 5 is not a finish — it's a way of building.
-By the time you're choosing tile, the decisions that made Step 5 possible were already made.
+Step Code isn't a finish — it's a way of building.
+By the time you're choosing tile, the decisions that made the airtightness target possible were already made.

-In framing, this means we're using a designated air barrier (often the exterior sheathing taped at every joint, or a fluid-applied membrane) and we're treating every transition between assemblies — wall-to-roof, wall-to-window, wall-to-foundation — as a sealing detail to be drawn and inspected.
+In framing, hitting Step 3 means we're using a designated air barrier (often the exterior sheathing taped at every joint, or a fluid-applied membrane) and we're treating every transition between assemblies — wall-to-roof, wall-to-window, wall-to-foundation — as a sealing detail to be drawn and inspected.
 Drywall as the air barrier is a strategy of last resort.
+The same detailing scales toward Step 5 — the difference is in how exact the execution has to be at every penetration.

 The blower-door test happens once before insulation and finishes go in (so leaks can still be repaired) and once at completion.
-We've watched well-intentioned framing crews deliver 2.4 ACH50 on the rough test.
+We've watched well-intentioned framing crews deliver 2.4 ACH50 on the rough test — fine for Step 3, not Step 5.
 The remediation between rough and final isn't free, and it's why we now pre-brief the framing crew on the air-barrier strategy at the design coordination meeting, not when the wall is up.

-Envelope decisions that get you to Step 5
+Envelope decisions that get you to Step 3 — and most of the way to Step 5

-A Step 5 wall in the BC south coast climate is most commonly built one of three ways:
+A Step 3 wall in the BC south coast climate is most commonly built one of three ways, and the same assemblies, tuned for tighter execution, take you toward Step 5:

 - 2x6 framing with continuous exterior insulation.
 The structural cavity is filled with batt or dense-pack cellulose, and 2 to 4 inches of rigid mineral wool or polyiso is applied outboard of the sheathing.
 This is our default in most Burnaby builds.

 - Double-stud wall.
 Two 2x4 walls separated by an air gap, deeply insulated.
-More expensive in framing but eliminates thermal bridging through studs.
+More expensive in framing but eliminates thermal bridging through studs — and is the more common assembly when builders are reaching for Step 5.

 - Structural insulated panels (SIPs).
 Less common; works well on simple geometries.